yinyangsammy/snapshot-location-assessment/README.md

     -	Framework preset: None
     -	Build command: (leave blank if static)
     -   Output directory: ./ or dist (if you have one).
-6. Deploy and obtain a link.
+6. Deploy and obtain a link:

 https://snapshot-location.pages.dev